 So, if you had a felony conviction under the Controlled Substances Act, the Cannabis Control Act, or the Methamphetamine Control and Community Protection Act, you’d be unable to get a medical marijuana card in Illinois.

 But not anymore.
-The Opioid Alternative Pilot Program gives those struggling with opioid addiction and many others access to medical cannabis treatment.
+The Opioid Alternative Pilot Program also gives those struggling with opioid addiction and many others access to medical cannabis treatment.

-You cannot hold a permit to drive a school bus or Commercial Drivers License if you’re applying for a medical marijuana card.
+You cannot hold a permit to drive a school bus or Commercial Driver’s License if you’re applying for a medical marijuana card.
 If you are a law enforcement officer, firefighter, or correctional officer, you cannot get a card.

-To obtain a medical marijuana card in Illinois, you must have a qualifying debilitating condition as approved by the Illinois Department of Health.
+Beyond that, to obtain a medical marijuana card in Illinois, you must have a qualifying debilitating condition as approved by the Illinois Department of Health.